 A great deal of progress has taken place in 2012 with the opening of four new schools, a boarders’ shelter and a Music Centre at Mukuni, the village also received an additional bore hole for to help the population of over 8000.
 Chuunga community school now has a bore hole and the school will be developed in 2013.
 The Butterfly Tree in Zambia was honoured to receive a visit from The Princess Royal as part of the Queen’s Diamond Jubilee Commonwealth visits and delighted to have been short listed for the UK Travel Mole’s Web Awards as Best Responsible Tourism Site.

-2013 sees our work reaching out to a fourth Chiefdom adding much needed boreholes to Kauwe and Muchambila Basic Schools.
+2013 saw our work reaching out to a fourth Chiefdom adding much needed boreholes to Kauwe and Muchambila Basic Schools.
 A new 1×2 classroom block has been added at Mukuni Basic and latrines at Mukuni Health Centre and Kamwi Basic School.
 River Basic School has had a Special Education Unit added and a further one is being constructed at Katapazi.
 A mother’s shelter has been constructed at Mambova clinic and hundreds of mosquito nets have been distributed in Sikute Chiefdom.
 In July an entire new health centre at Mahalulu, complete with a maternity clinic, women’s shelter, bore hole, 3 staff houses and latrines will be completed.

 A new initiative to create a sustainable income-generating enterprise for Mukuni schools leavers is being developed.